Old school turntables look great, but the technology contained inside is unfortunately dated.

 Over the years record players have risen and fallen in popularity.
 Recently, they’ve fallen back in favor, so, once again, major electronics manufacturers are churning them out, making them bigger and better than ever before.

-But the vintage record players offer something that modern designs don’t: a reminder of a time when vinyl records were in their prime when there were no other alternatives for listening to the latest album at home.
-These were players that were really designed to last and we haven’t seen that type of classic design since.
+But vintage record players offer something that modern units don’t: a reminder of a time when vinyl records were in their prime when there were no other alternatives for listening to the latest album at home.
+These were turntables that were really designed to last and we haven’t seen that type of classic design since.

-The best vintage record player can bring back that classic sound, but with a new twist.
-While you’ll still enjoy the crisp sound that only vinyl records seem able to provide and much of the same features and style, the newly redesigned vintage turntables bring a major boost in sound quality.
+The best vintage turntable can bring back that classic sound experience, but with a new twist.
+While you’ll still enjoy the crisp sound that only vinyl seems able to provide and much of the same experience and style, the newly redesigned vintage turntables bring a major boost in the quality of sound.

 The Modern Take On A Classic Design